jamesAlhassan/AirBnB_clone/web_static/README.md

 No cross browsers
 You have to follow all requirements but some margin/padding are missing - you should try to fit as much as you can to screenshots
 More Info

+# 0-index.html - an HTML page that displays a header and a footer.

+Layout:

+Body:
+no margin
+no padding
+Header:
+color #FF0000 (red)
+height: 70px
+width: 100%
+Footer:
+color #00FF00 (green)
+height: 60px
+width: 100%
+text Best School center vertically and horizontally always at the bottom at the page
+Requirements:

+You must use the header and footer tags
+You are not allowed to import any files
+You are not allowed to use the style tag in the head tag Use inline styling for all your tags